yakud/ton-blockchain-mcp/README.md

 - `address` (str): TON address
 - `timeframe` (str, optional): Time period (e.g., 24h)

+#### get_ton_price
+Get the current real-time TON price in the specified currency (default: USD) and recent price changes.
+Use this tool whenever you need the latest TON price for calculations, analysis, or reporting.

+**Parameters:**
+- `currency` (str, optional): The fiat or crypto currency to get the TON price in (default: 'usd').

+#### get_jetton_price
+Get the current price and recent changes for specified jetton tokens (not TON) in the given currency.
+Provide a list of jetton master addresses as tokens.
+Use this tool to fetch real-time prices for any token except TON.

+**Parameters:**
+- `tokens` (list of str): List of jetton master addresses to get prices for (excluding 'ton').
+- `currency` (str, optional): The fiat or crypto currency to get the price in (default: 'usd').

 ### System Prompts

 - `trading_analysis`: Generate trading analysis prompts